-Sanity testing is software testing technique in which a particular functionality of software is verified for its correctness instead of performing regression on complete build.
-In this way, we can say that sanity testing is subset of regression testing with the intend of saving time.
+Sanity testing is a software testing technique in which a particular functionality of the software is verified for its correctness instead of performing regression on the complete build.
+In this way, we can say that sanity testing is a subset of regression testing with the intention of saving time.

 |Smoke Testing||Sanity Testing|